AndrewSlade/WalmartService/README.md

 ### Features
 This service serves to facilitate a reservation system for a concert venue.

-This is accomplished via a variety of public endpoints.
+This is accomplished via a variety of public services methods.
 These are:
 1. the total number of seats available (no parameters)
 2. Find and hold a block (accepts a total number of seats and customer email)